 5. Boiler Has Low Pressure

-Loss of pressure in your boiler may be a signal of a problem with your heating system itself.
-You can check the pressure of your boiler by taking a look at the gauge and making sure that it is over 1.
-If it is not, then there’s a problem elsewhere inside your heating system which requires to get looked into by a qualified boiler engineer.6.
+Loss of pressure in the boiler may be a signal of a problem with your central heating system itself.
+You can easily check the pressure of your boiler by taking a look at the pressure gauge and making sure that it is over 1.
+If it is not, then there’s a problem elsewhere inside your central heating system which needs to get looked into by a qualified heating engineer.6.
 Problems With Your Thermostat

-An inaccurate thermostat may cause numerous issues, so it is important to set up a routine schedule (at the very least once a quarter) to make sure that your thermostat is working as intended.
+An inaccurate thermostat may cause numerous issues, so it is important to set up a frequent schedule (at the very least once a quarter) to make sure that the thermostat is working as intended.
 It is a quick test.
-You simply start off by ensuring the thermostat is in the correct place and has the correct setting and that your boiler turns off when you reduce the temperature setting and then back on again when you increase the temperature setting.
+You simply start off by ensuring the thermostat is in the correct place and has the correct setting and that the boiler turns off if you reduce the temperature setting and then back on again if you increase the temperature setting.